coopyey/ttrpg-campaign-site/content/Stepstone Isles/Session Notes/Session 018.md

 ---

-The plan is to hide out somewhere up here and ambush [[Azelais WIP]] as she comes back from the fjord.
+The plan is to hide out somewhere up here and ambush [[Azelais]] as she comes back from the fjord.
 We were trying to figure this out.

 Maps of the area around the hut: